By Richard C. Cook for VT

 But it works.
 Joe Biden is a competent person.
 The Biden program is a powerful Keynesian economic engine that has set off down the tracks.
 It aims to benefit everyone, not just the rich.
 The Republican Party just may be roadkill.

 Richard C. Cook is a retired federal analyst with a 32-year career at the U.S. Civil Service Commission, the Food and Drug Administration, the Jimmy Carter White House, NASA, and the U.S. Treasury Department.
 While at NASA, he testified before the Rogers Commission on the Challenger disaster.
 Upon retirement he wrote a book on his experience entitled, “Challenger Revealed: An Insider’s Account of How the Reagan Administration Caused the Greatest Tragedy of the Space Age.”
 Since then he has published dozens of articles on economics, space policy, geopolitics, and the link between world affairs and spiritual trends.
 He has also published a book on monetary affairs: “We Hold These Truths: The Hope of Monetary Reform” and one on contemporary spirituality: “In the Footsteps of the Yogi.”
-He is a regular contributor to Veterans Today and recently appeared in the new Netflix release: “Challenger: The Final Flight.”
+He is a regular contributor to VT and recently appeared in the new Netflix release: “Challenger: The Final Flight.”